KCblama19/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script 3-new_owner will change the owner of the file hello to the user betty.

-Thw script 4-empty will create an empty file called hello.
+The script 4-empty will create an empty file called hello.

+The script 5-execute will add execute permission to the owner of the file hello.